srneha24/Blockstak-News-API/README.md

 ## How to use Docker

+Follow the steps below to run the project using _Docker_.
+Ensure that you are at the project root when you are performing the steps.

+1. Create a `.env` file on the project root, then copy the contents from the `.env.example` file and paste them to this file.
+Fill the variables with the values for your system.

+2. Build the docker image using the following command

+    ```bash
+    docker build -t blockstak-news-api .
+    ```

+3. Create the docker container and run the fastapi server using the following command

+    ```bash
+    docker run --name blockstak-news-api -p 8000:8000 --env-file ./.env --env DB_HOST=host.docker.internal blockstak-news-api
+    ```

 ## How to generate access tokens and use secured endpoints

 The project uses code based OAuth2 authorisation.
 For that, a client ID and client secret are required.
 For the purposes of this project, the client ID and client secret have been fixed to the following -